Sadi Irmak: Political career

 Sadi Irmak entered politics in 1943 as deputy of Konya.
-Between June 7, 1945, and August 5, 1946, he served as minister of labor in the cabinet of Şükrü Saracoğlu, becoming the first Turkish politician to assume the post.
+Between 7 June 1945, and 5 August 1946, he served as minister of labor in the cabinet of Şükrü Saracoğlu, becoming the first Turkish politician to assume the post.
 He returned to the faculty, however, in 1950, to lecture first in Munich, Germany and then in Istanbul again.
 In 1974, he was admitted to the Senate.
-The same year, Sadi Irmak was commissioned by President Fahri Korutürk to form the 38th government of Turkey on November 17, 1974.
-The caretaker government under his prime ministry lasted for 124 days until his resignation on March 31, 1975, when he lost a vote of no confidence in the parliament.
-After the military coup on September 12, 1980, he was elected to the Consultative Assembly.
-He acted as its speaker from October 27, 1981, until December 4, 1983.
+The same year, Sadi Irmak was commissioned by President Fahri Korutürk to form the 38th government of Turkey on 17 November 1974.
+The caretaker government under his prime ministry lasted for 124 days until his resignation on 31 March 1975, when he lost a vote of no confidence in the parliament.
+After the military coup on 12 September 1980, he was elected to the Consultative Assembly.
+He acted as its speaker from 27 October 1981 until 4 December 1983.

-Sadi Irmak died on November 11, 1990, in Istanbul, and was buried at the Aşiyan Asri Cemetery.
+Sadi Irmak died on 11 November 1990, in Istanbul, and was buried at the Aşiyan Asri Cemetery.
 He was survived by his wife and two children.
 His daughter, Prof. Yakut Irmak Özden, is director of the Institute for Atatürk's Ideology and History of His Reforms at Istanbul University.